 Applicant must be a U.S. citizen or legal permanent resident who is [...]
 More

-The David Barrett Memorial Scholarship is awarded twice a year to recognize the work of an outstanding undergraduate or graduate interior design student who demonstrates an interest and ability in utilizing Classical design elements and traditional materials in their work.
-All project types will be accepted, including, but not limited to, workplace, civic, residential, hospitality, and historical [...]
+The David Barrett Memorial Scholarship is awarded biennially to recognize the work of an outstanding undergraduate or graduate student who demonstrates an interest and ability in utilizing classical design elements and traditional materials in their work.
+Classical design is aligned with Greek and Roman design principals.
+Please be creative and innovative in how this is translated in your work. [...]
 More

 Given annually, the Joel Polsky Prize recognizes outstanding academic contributions to interior design through print or digital communication.
 This year, the ASID Foundation is seeking submissions focusing on the impact of design on health and wellness.
 Submissions should address the needs of the public, designers, and students on topics such as, educational research, behavioral science, business [...]
 More